SakthivelSeenivasan/dwi-coding-challenge/README.md

 - There will be 3 products inside of the mainItems array
 - Loop through the items and pull out the productName, numberOfBottlers and Price and display it on the page to look like the below

-## Front-end challenge #2: Build a ZIP code lookup field
+## Front-end challenge #2: Build a ZIP code autocomplete web component

 This should outline how comfortable you are with building a web component that will dynamically changed based on inputs from the user.